mycrl/turn-rs/docs/rest-api.md

 #### Global Response Headers

 -   `realm` - <sup>string</sup> - turn server realm
--   `rid` - <sup>string</sup> - The runtime ID of the turn server
+-   `nonce` - <sup>string</sup> - The runtime id of the turn server

-rid: A new ID is generated each time the server is started.
+nonce: A new ID is generated each time the server is started.
 This is a random string.
 Its main function is to determine whether the turn server has been restarted.

 ---